 Writing Call Options

-Writing call options also called as selling the call options.
+Writing call options are also called selling call options.

 Writing Call Options Example

-Suppose two investors, Mr. A and Mr. B have done their research on the shares of TV Inc. Mr. A has 100 shares of TV Inc in his portfolio and currently TV Inc is trading at a price of $1000/-.
-Mr. A is pessimistic about the shares and feels that in one month’s time, TV Inc is going to trade at the same level or it will drop from its current level and therefore wants to sell a call option.
-However, he wants to retain TV Inc’s shares in his portfolio for a long term.
-Hence, he places a sell of a call option on TV Inc for a strike price of $1200/-, at a premium of $400/-($4/per share) and a maturity of next one month.
-Lot size of one contract we assume here as 100 shares.
+Suppose two investors, Mr. A and Mr. B, have done their research on the shares of TV Inc. Mr. A has 100 shares of TV Inc in his portfolio, and currently, TV Inc is trading at a price of $1000/-.
+Mr. A is pessimistic about the shares and feels that in one month’s time, TV Inc is going to trade at the same level, or it will drop from its current level and therefore wants to sell a call option.
+However, he wants to retain TV Inc’s shares in his portfolio for the long term.
+Hence, he places a sale of a call option on TV Inc for a strike price of $1200/-, at a premium of $400/-($4/per share) and a maturity of next one month.
+The lot size of one contract we assume here as 100 shares.

 Payoff for writing call options